jm1021/churchofjesuschrist/_posts/2024-12-08-bethlemhem-journey.md

 - "Make sure you are registered for the census as required by Caesar Augustus."
 - "Have you completed your registration for the census?"
+- "Keep moving, everyone!
+We need to maintain order in the city."

+**Story**:

 - "We've been stationed here to ensure that everyone complies with the census.
 It's a busy time, and we need to keep the peace."
-- "Keep moving, everyone!
-We need to maintain order in the city."

 ### 2. Entering the Market - Merchants